skyflowapi/skyflow-react-js/samples/SkyflowElements/README.md

 # Skyflow-React-Js Sdk Sample Templates
-Use this folder to test the functionalities of JS-SDK just by adding `VAULT-ID` `VAULT-URL` and `SERVICE-ACCOUNT` details at the required place.
+Use this folder to test the functionalities of REACT-JS-SDK just by adding `VAULT-ID` `VAULT-URL` and `SERVICE-ACCOUNT` details at the required place.

 ### Prerequisites